 The major stumbling block here?
 You need to install the Airdroid app on your phone to get it working!

 Now, even if you managed to remotely install the app on your phone using a browser by going to the web version of the Google Play Store, you are still required to set the app up on your phone BEFORE you use it.
 And how do you plan to do that on a smartphone with a conked display?

 So, that's the Airdroid "solution" out of the window.

 Is it possible to mirror your smartphone's screen to a TV when the screen itself isn't working, and the phone is locked?

 Another suggestion that I have come across online requires the following things.

-Most phones of today continue to offer support for the feature support the MHL standard.
-This is a technology that allows smartphones/tablets to connect to an external display using an HDMI cable.
+Most phones today continue to support the MHL standard.
+This is a technology that allows smartphones/tablets to connect to an external display using a special HDMI cable.
 While in normal cases, you can easily do that using a standard USB to HDMI adapter, in our case, since the display isn't visible/working, we also need to connect a mouse to the smartphone (using a USB Hub) so that we can access and interact with the on-screen menus.

 On older Android phones, when you connect the phone to a TV using the HDMI cable, you can see the lock screen (with the numbers) show up immediately after the connection is established.
 You can then use the mouse cursor to easily unlock the phone by looking at the TV screen, access the menu, and then turn USB debugging on.